 Orthodontic Care for Young Children

-Most parents don’t think about orthodontics for their children until they start to approach the teenage years.
+Most parents don’t think about orthodontics for their children until the teenage years.
 What these parents don’t realise is that having an orthodontist examine their children when they’re younger can help avoid the need for more extensive orthodontic treatment down the road.
-In many cases, the need for braces and other orthodontics is apparent at a fairly early age, and very simple procedures now will make future treatments much easier.
+In many cases, the need for braces and other orthodontics is apparent at a relatively early age, and straightforward procedures now will make future treatments much easier.

 How Early Should We Visit an Orthodontist?